redux-form/redux-form/docs/api/Props.md

 > * `true` - Asynchronous validation is currently running in preparation to submit a form
 > * a `string` - The name of the field that just blurred to trigger asynchronous validation

+### `blur(field:String, value:any) : Function`

+> Marks a field as blurred in the Redux store.
+This is a bound action creator, so it returns nothing.

+### `change(field:String, value:any) : Function`

+> Changes the value of a field in the Redux store.
+This is a bound action creator, so it returns nothing.

 ### `destroy() : Function`

 > Destroys the form state in the Redux store.
 By default, this will be called for you in